-1.8 Ofgem and BEIS have initiated the Offshore Transmission Network Review (OTNR) project.
-One element of this work is the Pathway to 2030 workstream whereby NGESO, in collaboration with industry, is leading on the development of a Holistic Network Design (HND).
-HND has a strong focus on improvements to how we connect offshore generation to the onshore network and the overall coordination of network reinforcement to facilitate 2030 government offshore wind targets.
-The NOA is a key part of the HND and the NOA 2021-22 refresh report updated the analysis to reflect the onshore recommendations for 2021/22 and the impact of the coordinating in scope offshore wind projects.
-The HND and a refreshed NOA 2021/22 publication were published in July 2022 providing an update to the NOA report published in January 2022.
+1.8 NGESO alongside Ofgem's ETNPR project, BEIS have initiated the Offshore Transmission Network Review (OTNR) project.
+One element of this project is the Pathway to 2030 workstream whereby NGESO, in collaboration with industry, is leading on the development of a Holistic Network Design (HND).
+The HND has a strong focus on improvements to how we connect offshore generation to the onshore network and the overall coordination of network reinforcement to facilitate 2030 government offshore wind targets.
+The NOA is a key part of the HND and in turn the analysis will be refreshed to ensure the onshore recommendations for 2021/22 reflect any impact or changes resulting from the coordination of in scope offshore wind projects.
+The HND and a refreshed NOA 2021/22 publication will be published in June 2022 providing an update to the NOA report published in January 2022.